panahiparham/8051_Coding_dummy/README.md

 this project is imagined for the final project of my "introduction to microprocessor" class and i hope will be a useful tool for my teacher and classmates.</br>

-i will be adding more and more featues as time allows and will maintain
+i will be adding more and more featues as time allows